VirToReal/Hardy-Hershey-Text/README.md

 - Added new Single-Line Font "standard" by Andrew Mustun (QCad - http://qcad.org)
 - Added Text Manipulation Parameters

-# Known Issues
-- there is no fancy Error-Reporting at the moment, if your .xml code is incorrect.

 # Installation
 This Extension is just tested with Linux at moment, should work with Windows too
 - Place the hardyhershex.inx / hardyhershey.py / hardyhersheydata.py in the "extension" Folder of your Inkscape Installation - In Linux it should be here "/usr/share/inkscape/extensions/".